 Any questions or concerns

-Your class teacher should be your first point of contact and can be contacted with their professional email Mrs Crabb at PCrabb@wallacefields-jun.surrey.sch.uk or Mrs Bruen DBruen@wallacefields-jun.surrey.sch.uk and Miss Sarjeant at KSarjeant@wallacefields-jun.surrey.sch.uk If it is an urgent matter please speak to someone in the office and they will be able to help you.
+Your class teacher should be your first point of contact and can be contacted with their professional email Mrs Kidwai at SKidwai@wallacefields-jun.surrey.sch.uk, Mrs Crabb at PCrabb@wallacefields-jun.surrey.sch.uk and Miss Sarjeant at KSarjeant@wallacefields-jun.surrey.sch.uk If it is an urgent matter please speak to someone in the office and they will be able to help you.